magmide/magmide/posts/design-of-magmide.md

 Macros can either accept raw strings as input and parse them themselves or accept Magmide parsed token trees.
 This complete generality means that Magmide can support *any* parsing pattern for embedded languages.
 Someone could even define something just like Coq's notation system if they really want to, and their custom system would be cleanly cordoned off behind a clear `macro_name$` style signifier.
 By just leaning all the way into the power of metaprogramming, we can allow *any* feature without having to explicitly support it.

 To actually use macros you can do so inline, as a block, or using a "virtual" import that processes an entire file.

+## Cargo-like tooling

+To actually interact with Magmide, I imagine using a cli with these basic commands:

+- `magmide check` would perform proof checking.
+If there are any computable code blocks that make any kind of assertions (even type annotations are assertions!) then those assertions are checked.
+This implies the necessity to run the cascade of metaprograms, and therefore perform any side-effects performed by those metaprograms.
+Any commands that ask for Logic Magmide to be "evaluated" (such as Coq's `Compute` command) would happen at this level, since evaluation of Logic Magmide is merely done in the kernel.
+- `magmide compile` would perform `check` first, and implies the presence of *some* computational programs, and therefore a full definition for it that includes a renderer.
+The compiler ships with a full definition for Host Magmide, so users don't have to supply a definition if that's their target.
+If there isn't any configured path to a computational program and its definition, an error is thrown.
+We could include a flag to merely exit successfully if there isn't any computational program present.
+- `magmide run` would perform `check` and `compile` first, and so again implies a computational program and full definition.
+It also implies the availability of a machine capable of running the rendered artifact, either the host machine itself if the program is in or compatible with Host Magmide, or some connected debuggable device.
+If there isn't a usable machine available, an error is thrown.

 ### Inline macros